Quick Start Guide

 Main contentShows the selected view - in this case the status of your network locations and services

 User menuChange your password or log out; quick links to Highlight pages and Support, plus Domain and version information.

 See your entire network as folders and locations

 Can contain locations and subfolders

-- Use the arrow to expand/collapse a folder.
+- Use the triangle to expand/collapse a folder.
 Note: clicking on a folder or location opens the Status Heat Tiles page for that folder or location.

 - The number of devices if greater than 1 in or below this folder, for details see Reporting Inventory.

 - Grey indicates a folder with no activated devices.
 Note: there may be devices in Pending awaiting activation.